-- the consequences of the loss or alteration of watercourses and water bodies during the construction and operation phases (diversion, draining, reduction in surface water supply); - the surface areas encroached, drained, flooded or altered temporarily or permanently by implementation of the project, including wetlands, with a description of these environments in connection with the various types of fish habitat affected (potential or confirmed); - changes in hydrologic conditions and, if applicable, hydrodynamic conditions on fish habitat functions (spawning, rearing, growth, feeding, migration); and - the need to maintain fish passage will have to be documented and, when required, a description must be provided of the structures that will help maintain fish movement both upstream and downstream.
+- the consequences of the loss or alteration of watercourses and water bodies during the construction and operation phases (diversion, draining, reduction in surface water supply); - the surface areas encroached, drained, flooded or altered temporarily or permanently by implementation of the project, including wetlands, with a

+- description of these environments in connection with the various types of fish habitat affected (potential or confirmed); - changes in hydrologic conditions and, if applicable, hydrodynamic conditions on fish habitat functions (spawning, rearing, growth, feeding, migration); and - the need to maintain fish passage will have to be documented and, when required, a description must be provided of the structures that will help maintain fish movement both upstream and downstream. - the likelihood of destroying fish by means other than fishing, a violation of s.
+32 of the Fisheries Act.